 You can duplicate an entire image (including all layers, layer masks, and channels) into available memory without saving to disk.

 You can open files using the Open command and Open Recent command.
-You can also open files into Photoshop from Adobe Bridge or Adobe Photoshop Lightroom.
+You can also open files into Photoshop from other Adobe applications like Illustrator, Fresco, Lightroom, or Bridge.

 When opening certain files, such as camera raw and PDF, you specify settings and options in a dialog box before the files completely open in Photoshop.

 In addition to still images, Photoshop users can open and edit 3D files, video, and image sequence files.
 For more information, see Import video files and image sequences.